 “Indifference to objective truth is encouraged by the sealing-off of one part of the world from another, which makes it harder and harder to discover what is actually happening.
 There can often be a genuine doubt about the most enormous events.
 For example, it is impossible to calculate within millions, perhaps even tens of millions, the number of deaths caused by the war.
 [World War II] The calamities that were constantly being reported—battles, massacres, famines, revolutions—tended to inspire in the average person a feeling of unreality.
 One had no way of verifying the facts, one was not even fully certain they had happened, and one was always presented with totally different interpretations from different sources….Probably the truth is discoverable, but the facts will be so dishonestly set forth…that the ordinary reader can be forgiven either for swallowing lies or for failing to form an opinion.
 The general uncertainty as to what is really happening makes it easier to cling to lunatic beliefs.
 Since nothing is ever quite proved or disproved, the most unmistakable fact can be impudently denied.” (p.
 54)

 This analysis describes all-too accurately the state of truth in the current era of “alternative facts.”
-The government in Washington baldly denies even the most obvious facts—the existence of global warming and climate change, the size of a crowd on the Mall in DC, the effects of a bill that deprives millions of people of their health insurance, the absence of widespread voter fraud in the United States, etc..
+The Trump administration in Washington baldly denies even the most obvious facts—the existence of global warming and climate change, the size of a crowd on the Mall in DC, the effects of a bill that deprives millions of people of their health insurance, the absence of widespread voter fraud in the United States, etc..
 It’s frightening that the other examples of governments that use these tactics are two of the worst dictatorships in history.

 What does Orwell recommend that writers do in response to governments denying obvious truths?
 He advocates political action, but interestingly, he cautions that opposition to regimes that embrace falsehoods can also lead to fanaticism and dogmatic ideas if we embrace activism without reflection: